dieterve/menu-planner/README.md

 * Be intelligent and remember good combinations
 * Be intelligent and take seasons in account
 * Be intelligent and remember preferences (for example: spaghetti only in weekends)

+Todo:

+* Router Component with a Router interface.
+Contains a HTTPRouter (url + method), CommandRouter, ...